 Switch up your usual sarnie for our sushi sandwich with soft sashimi tuna, pickled fiery ginger and crunchy veg.
 Plus, this easy Japanese onigirazu recipe is low in calories too.

-Check out our quick and easy vegan baguettes.
-These simple sandwiches are packed with creamy hummus, vibrant broad beans and flavoursome falafel, a perfect lunchtime meal.
+These vegan baguettes are packed with creamy hummus, vibrant broad beans and flavoursome falafel, a perfect lunchtime meal.

-Check out our vibrant and punchy Portuguese prego sandwich.
+Check out our vibrant and punchy Portuguese prego recipe.
 This simple steak sandwich recipe is served all over Portugal – the green piri-piri, although not traditional, gives a massive flavour boost.

 Check out this epic buttermilk fried chicken recipe.
 Our own olive fried chicken sandwich takes a fast-food favourite up a notch with the addition of a spicy, salty, sweet glaze.